-We need to take steps to ensure that this demand does not overwhelm our ability to deal with patients suffering from other ailments.
-In general practice, this means we need to protect staff from contact with patients with COVID-19 and direct triage of COVID-related presentations to newly established dedicated COVID centres.
+At the beginning of the pandemic we needed to take steps to ensure that COVID demand did not overwhelm our ability to deal with patients suffering from other ailments.
+In general practice, this meant we needed to protect staff from contact with patients with COVID-19 and direct triage of COVID-related presentations to dedicated COVID centres.

 What is a COVID centre?